KaanSimsek/SOPP/README.md

 SOPP is developed as a COMP491 - Computer Engineering Design.

-The main objective of this project is to create a multilayered app for enables users to receive and make payments.
+The main objective of this project is to create a multilayered app that enables users to receive and make payments.
 Sopp is different from other payment applications.
 Any user can receive payment and make payments.

 # Table of Contents
 * [Contributors](#contributors)